Amanda hopes to help people find unique places to visit in the United States as well as provide travel tips.

 On our way back to the airport in Phoenix, we wanted to get some pictures of the large Saguaro cacti we saw along the road.
 We looked for a place to stop, but each time we pulled off the highway, we found ourselves in a place that lacked cacti!

 I checked my map and found the Apache Wash Trailhead.
 If you are headed south on I-17, Black Canyon Freeway, take Exit 222 and head east on Dove Valley Road.
-You will find Apache Wash Trailhead in about 5 miles.
+You will find Apache Wash Trailhead in about five miles.
 Parking is free, bathrooms are available and there are several hiking trails that provide ample opportunity to take cactus pictures.

 We were there in October and it was 110 degrees!
 Do keep the heat in mind if you go out there.
-For more information about Apache Wash Trailhead, check the website.

 There are many nice places to visit in Arizona.
 These are just a few that I discovered in my short time there.
 I learned that I am not a desert person, as my favorite places all included water.
 If you too find yourself in the desert longing for a cool stream, please visit Slide Rock and Grasshopper Point.
 You won’t be disappointed!